 What does the American Humane Certified seal on Butterball® products mean?

-The American Humane Certified program, a voluntary program offered by the American Humane Association, is the nation’s first independent, third-party humane certification program for farm animals.
-Through rigorous inspections and examinations, the American Humane Association provides third-party, independent verification that certified producers’ care and handling of farm animals meet or exceed the peer-reviewed, science-based animal welfare standards of the AHA.
+The American Humane Certified program, a voluntary program offered by American Humane, is the nation’s first independent, third-party humane certification program for farm animals.
+Through rigorous inspections and examinations, American Humane provides third-party, independent verification that certified producers’ care and handling of farm animals meet or exceed the peer-reviewed, science-based animal welfare standards of American Humane.

-For more information on the American Humane Association, visit http://www.americanhumane.org/.
+For more information on the American Humane, visit http://www.americanhumane.org/.

-For more information on the American Humane Association’s Humane Certified program, visit http://www.humaneheartland.org.
+For more information on the American Humane Certified program, visit http://www.humaneheartland.org/.